Lagstill/IIIT-H/deepfool/CIAFR-10/README.md

 ## Deep fool on CIFAR-10 trained networks

-### The deepfool algorithm is implemented from the paper and respective net is called repectively
+### The deepfool algorithm is implemented from the paper and respective net is studied